Extremal stringy black holes in equilibrium at first order in $\alpha'$: Heterotic multi-center black-hole solutions at leading order

-Let us begin with a review of two well-known families of multicenter black-hole solutions in five and four dimensions which arise as solutions of the heterotic superstring effective field theory compactified on a torus.\footnote{This theory is described in Appendix~\ref{app-action}.} Both families have as a common origin a very general class of ten-dimensional solutions which depend on a choice of four-dimensional hyper-K\"ahler metric ($m,n=1,2,3,4$),
+Let us begin with a review of two well-known families of multi-center black-hole solutions in five and four dimensions which arise as solutions of the heterotic superstring effective field theory compactified on a torus.\footnote{This theory is described in Appendix~\ref{app-action}.
+At zeroth-order in $\alpha'$ and after compactification and truncation on T$^{5}$ one obtains a 5-dimensional supergravity whose supersymmetric solutions have been classified and studied in Ref.~\cite{Gauntlett:2002nw}.
+Some of them describe muticenter black-hole solutions.
+Further compactification on a circle gives the 4-dimensional solutions we are going to consider.
+Their uplift to 10 dimensions gives the heterotic supersymmetric zeroth-order solutions we are describing in this section.
+In the 5-dimensional case, changing the global sign of the Kalb-Ramond field one trivially obtains a new solution, but breaks supersymmetry \cite{Cano:2021nzo}.
+In this way one obtains non-supersymmetric multi-center black-hole solutions.
+In the 4-dimensional case there are more global sign changes that transform solutions into solutions breaking supersymmetry \cite{Cano:2021nzo}.
+See also Ref.~\cite{Ortin:1996bz}.
+Particular cases of the 4-dimensional multi-center black hole solutions we are considering were found by Gibbons in Ref.~\cite{Gibbons:1982ih} and include the Majumdar-Papapetrou solutions Ref.s~\cite{kn:Ma,kn:Pa} (see also Ref.~\cite{Hartle:1972ya}).
+For a more recent account of multi-center black-hole solutions in String Theory see, \textit{e.g.}~\cite{VandenBleeken:2008tsa} and references therein.} Both families have as a common origin a very general class of ten-dimensional solutions which depend on a choice of four-dimensional hyper-K\"ahler metric ($m,n=1,2,3,4$),

 and on a choice of three functions, $\mathcal{Z}_{0},\mathcal{Z}_{+},\mathcal{Z}_{-}$, which are harmonic in this hyper-K\"ahler space, \textit{i.e.}~they satisfy the linear equations